 - Achilles tendonitis

-How quickly can results be seen?
+How quickly can you experience results?

 Individual experiences vary depending on the condition being treated, the severity of the condition, and each patient’s response.
 Most individuals feel a difference after the first treatment that can be sustained with a full course of treatment.